Coin: Debasement and clipping

+Cutting

+Some coins made of precious metals were manufactured with a cross on one side to make it easier to split the coin into halves or quarters.

 Modern features

 The side of a coin carrying an image of a monarch, other authority (see List of people on coins), or a national emblem is called the obverse (colloquially, heads); the other side, carrying various types of information, is called the reverse (colloquially, tails).
 The year of minting is usually shown on the obverse, although some Chinese coins, most Canadian coins, the pre-2008 British 20p coin, the post-1999 American quarter, and all Japanese coins are exceptions.

 The relation of the images on the obverse and reverse of a coin is the coin's orientation.
-If the image on the obverse of the coin is right side up and turning the coin left or right on its vertical axis reveals that the reverse of the coin is also right side up, then the coin is said to have medallic orientation—typical of the Euro and pound sterling; if, however, turning the coin left or right shows that the reverse image is upside down, then the coin is said to have coin orientation, characteristic of the United States dollar coin.
+If the image on the obverse of the coin is right side up and turning the coin left or right on its vertical axis reveals that the reverse of the coin is also right side up, then the coin is said to have medallic orientation—typical of the Euro and pound sterling; if, however, turning the coin left or right shows that the reverse image is upside down, then the coin is said to have coin orientation, characteristic of the coins of the United States dollar.

 Bimetallic coins are sometimes used for higher values and for commemorative purposes.
 In the 1990s, France used a tri-metallic coin.
 Common circulating bimetallic examples include the €1, €2, British £1, £2 and Canadian $2 and several peso coins in Mexico.

 The exergue is the space on a coin beneath the main design, often used to show the coin's date, although it is sometimes left blank or contains a mint mark, privy mark, or some other decorative or informative design feature.
 Many coins do not have an exergue at all, especially those with few or no legends, such as the Victorian bun penny.

 Not all coins are round; they come in a variety of shapes.
 The Australian 50-cent coin, for example, has twelve flat sides.
 Some coins have wavy edges, e.g. the $2 and 20-cent coins of Hong Kong and the 10-cent coins of Bahamas.
 Some are square-shaped, such as the 15-cent coin of the Bahamas and the 50-cent coin from Aruba.
 During the 1970s, Swazi coins were minted in several shapes, including squares, polygons, and wavy edged circles with 8 and 12 waves.